Tushar040903/World-Capital-Quiz/README.md

 # World-Capital-Quize
-This Project was created to to get the knowledge of databases to run this projet install npm packages and run the command "nodemon index.js" created by - Tushar Bhardwaj reference - Web development Bootcamp by Angela Yu(udemy)
+This Project was created to get knowledge of databases<br/>
+to run this project install npm packages and run the command "nodemon index.js"<br/>
+created by - Tushar Bhardwaj<br/>
+reference - Web development Bootcamp by Angela Yu(udemy)